 I went for mint, parsley, oregano and lemon melissa.

-Also check out my peas and bacon salad!
+You should also check out my peas and bacon salad by the way!

 Easy Green Pea Salad with Crisp Zucchini Recipe

 This fresh green pea salad is so crispy and light!